offensive-packaging/documentation/kali-meta/index.md

  ### kali-linux-core

-  This is Kali Linux, the most advanced penetration testing and security auditing distribution.

-  This metapackage depends on all the packages that are installed by default on any Kali system.
+  This metapackage depends on all the security packages that are installed by default on any offensive Kali system.

  **Installed size:** `16 KB`
  **How to install:** `sudo apt install kali-linux-core`

  {{< spoiler "Dependencies:" >}}
- * ftp
- * kali-defaults
+ * kali-system-core
  * netcat-traditional
- * openssh-client
- * openssh-server
- * parted
- * sudo
- * tasksel
  * tcpdump
- * tmux
- * vim-tiny | vim | vim-nox
- * zsh
- * zsh-autosuggestions
- * zsh-syntax-highlighting
  {{< /spoiler >}}